 Tim hosted the Logie-winning mega-production Don’t Forget Your Toothbrush, the UK/Australian co-pro sitcom Shock Jock, Big Brother Insider, the Unreal-TV franchise, starred in the spoof 70’s cop show Funky Squad and the live satirical commentary show With Tim Ferguson (WTF).
 He has appeared on many TV shows including The Circle and Good News Week and was a candidate for the seat of Kooyong.

 Tim shocked and rocked as Franknfurter in the record-breaking Sydney production of Rocky Horror Show.

 He has written opinion pieces for various newspapers including The London Times, The Scotsman, The Age and Sydney Morning Herald.
 He wrote the bestselling political satire Left, Right and Centre (Penguin Books).

 Tim is Australia’s foremost narrative comedy teacher.
-He currently lectures in comedy, screenwriting and concept development at the Sydney Film School, the Australian Film TV & Radio School (AFTRS), RMIT University.
+He currently lectures in comedy, screenwriting and concept development at New York University, the Sydney Film School, the Australian Film TV & Radio School (AFTRS), RMIT University.